TK's Reviews

 Taste

 The Hydro was The Beaver, which was The Bullfrog.
 It goes farther back to Josie’s.
-It’s a fun weekend music venue that serves a fine pint.
-Great owner and bartenders.
+It’s a fun weekend music venue that serves a solid Guinness.
+Entertaining owner and Christie is good craic.
 Pours are excellent.

 3.9